gema-arta/heiwa/docs/poc/1-Preparation.md

 > #### * Beginning of as privileged user!
 ### `4` - Setup privileged user's environment
 > **Warning!** Always set multiple jobs with load average to prevent hangs nor system freeze.
-Below will use "core/threads + 1".
+Below will use total of core/threads.
 ```bash
 # Login as privileged user.
 su - heiwa